 Yes, you can use raw milk, cow's milk or any other milk you like.
 However, using Ultra-pasteurized milk is not recommended in making cheese recipes.

-To store it, put it in a covered container in the fridge.
+To store it, put it in a covered container in the fridge, it will last for 3-4 days.

 - Spinach Mushroom Pizza